-The indicators presented here are a selection from more than 500 included in World Development Indicators 1999.
-Published annually, World Development Indicators reflects a comprehensive view of the development process.
-Its opening chapter reports on the record of and the prospects for social and economic progress in developing countries, measured against six international goals.
+The indicators presented here are a selection from more than 500 included in the World Bank's World Development Indicators 2000.
+Published annually, the World Development Indicators reflects a comprehensive view of the development process.
+Its opening chapter reports on the record of and the prospects for social and economic progress in developing countries, measured against seven international development goals.
 Its five main sections recognize the contribution of a wide range of factors: human capital development, environmental sustainability, macroeconomic performance, private sector development, and the global links that influence the external environment for development.
-World Development Indicators is complemented by a separately published CD-ROM database that gives access to over 1,000 data tables and 500 time-series indicators for 227 countries and regions.
+A separately published CD-ROM database gives access to more than 1,000 data tables and 500 time-series indicators for 223 countries and regions.

-Organization of Selected World Development Indicators
+Organization of the Selected World Development Indicators

-Tables 1 and 2, World View, offer an overview of key development issues: How rich or poor are the people in each economy?
+Tables 1-2, World View, offer an overview of key development issues: How rich or poor are the people in each economy?
 What is their real level of welfare as reflected in child malnutrition and mortality rates?
 What is the life expectancy of newborns?
-What percentage of adults is illiterate?
+What percentage of adults are illiterate?

-Tables 3 to 7, People, show the rate of progress in social development during the past decade.
-Data on population growth, labor force participation, and income distribution are included.
-Measures of well-being such as expenditure on health care, school enrollment ratios, and gender differences in access to educational attainment are also provided.
+Tables 3-7, People, show the rate of progress in social development during the past decade.
+They include data on population growth, labor force participation, and income distribution.
+They also provide measures of well-being such as health status, poverty rates, school enrollment and achievement, and gender differences in educational attainment.

-Tables 8 to 10, Environment, bring together key indicators on land use and agricultural output, water resources, energy consumption, and carbon dioxide emissions.
-Tables 11 to 15, Economy, present information on the structure and growth of the world's economies, including government finance statistics and a summary of the balance of payments.
+Tables 8-10, Environment, bring together key indicators on land use and agricultural output, deforestation and protected areas, water resources, energy consumption, and carbon dioxide emissions.

+Tables 11-15, Economy, present information on the structure and growth of the world's economies, including government finance statistics and a summary of the balance of payments.

-Tables 16 to 19, States and Markets, look at the roles of the public and the private sector in creating the necessary infrastructure for economic growth.
-These tables present information on private investment, stock markets, and the economic activities of the state (including military expenditure), as well as a full table of indicators on information technology and research and development.
+Tables 16-19, States and Markets, focus on the roles of the public and private sectors in creating the necessary infrastructure for economic growth.
+These tables present information on private investment, stock markets, the economic activities of the state (including military expenditure), information technology, and research and development.

-Tables 20 and 21, Global Links, contain information on trade and financial flows, including aid and lending to developing countries.
+Tables 20-21, Global Links, contain information on trade and financial flows, including aid and lending to developing countries.

-Because the World Bank's primary business is providing lending and policy advice to its low- and middleincome members, the issues covered in these tables focus mainly on these economies.
+Because the World Bank's primary business is providing lending and policy advice to its low- and middle-income members, the issues covered in these tables focus mainly on these economies.
 Where available, information on the high-income economies is also provided for comparison.
-Readers may wish to refer to national statistical publications and publications of the Organisation for Economic Co-operation and Development and the European Union for more information on the high-income economies.
+Readers may wish to refer to national statistical publications and publications of the Organisation for Economic Cooperation and Development (OECD) and the European Union for more information on the high-income economies.